Mixcoatlus barbouri

-Mixcoatlus barbouri is a venomous pit viper species endemic to Mexico.
+Mixcoatlus barbouri is a pit viper species endemic to Mexico.
 No subspecies are currently recognized.

 Etymology

 The specific name, barbouri, is in honor of American herpetologist Thomas Barbour.

 Description

 Adults of M. barbouri generally grow to 30–40 cm (11¾-15¾ inches) in total length (including tail), with a maximum recorded total length of 51.0 cm (20 in).
 The species is terrestrial and moderately stout.

 The color pattern consists of a blackish ground color, overlaid with a vague dorsal zig-zag stripe that extends down the flanks, which looks like a series of triangular markings.
 The skin between the scales is rust-colored, as are the sides of the head.

 Geographic range

 Mixcoatlus barbouri is found in the highlands of the Sierra Madre del Sur in the state of Guerrero, Mexico.

 The type locality given is "Omilteme [or Omiltemi], Guerrero, Mexico".

 Habitat

 The preferred habitats of M. barbouri are mountain areas at some 9,000 feet (2,740 m) elevation in rocky pine forests and clearings with bunch grass.